 Contact Central Pennsylvania immigration attorneys at Kelly, Parker & Cohen, LLP, today for your FREE CONSULTATION.

 The federal immigration laws decide whether you are a citizen of the United States or an alien.
 The laws also enumerate the rights, obligations and duties that are associated with being an alien in the United States, and set forth how an alien might obtain citizenship or residence in the United States.
-The Central Pennsylvania Immigration Attorneys at Kelly, Parker & Cohen offer a wide range of visa and immigration legal services.
+The Central Pennsylvania immigration attorneys at Kelly, Parker & Cohen, LLP, offer a wide range of visa and immigration legal services.
 Our attorneys can represent you if you are seeking citizenship or residency in the United States, employment visas, or relief from removal or detention proceedings.

-If you want to gain permanent resident status based through a family member who is already a United States citizen, there are limitations as to who that family member can sponsor.
+If you want to gain permanent resident status based on a family member who is already a United States citizen, there are limitations as to whom that family member can sponsor.
 However, overall, family unification is a key principle of immigration policy.
 A United States citizen who is at least 21 years old can sponsor a spouse, sister, brother, son, daughter, fiance or even a parent.
 Relationships such as an uncle, aunt, cousin or grandparent do not qualify.
-Of course, whether the sponsorship is allowed or successful depends on the availability of visas and the circumstances of your case.
+Of course, whether the sponsorship is allowed or successful depends on the availability of visas and the circumstances of your family-based immigration case.

 I am a U.S. citizen.
 Can my spouse and children get a Green Card?

-If you are a U.S. citizen, you may help your spouse and unmarried children under age 21 get a Green Card.
+If you are a U.S. citizen, you may help your spouse and unmarried children under age 21 get a green card.
 You must sponsor them and be able to prove that you have enough income or assets to support them when they come to the U.S. The first step is to fill out a Form I-130, Petition for Alien Relatives.
-Kelly, Parker & Cohen can assist you with family-based immigration matters.
+Kelly, Parker & Cohen, LLP, can assist you with family-based immigration matters.

 How do I get a Green Card through employment?